healthy food

 An important note:

-I always say, don’t lose the plot, cycle syncing is all about living in harmony with our rhythmic bodies.
+I always say, don’t lose the plot, menstrual syncing is all about living in harmony with our rhythmic bodies.
 Please focus on the most nourishing foods your body needs today, and avoid strict eating plans or exclusionary diets.
 A 2017 study published in the International Journal of Eating Disorders highlights how dietary restriction during specific phases of the menstrual cycle can lead to increased frustration and potential negative impacts on mental health.

 The foundations of healthful eating are the same for everyone, regardless of cycle phase: focus on whole, unprocessed foods, and include a variety of fruits, vegetables, lean proteins, whole grains, and healthy fats in your meals.
 Stay hydrated by drinking an adequate amount of water throughout the day.
-Cycle syncing nutrition is just icing on the cake: an evidence-based approach to optimize your well-being by aligning your diet with the hormonal fluctuations throughout your menstrual cycle.
+Cyclic nutrition is just icing on the cake: an evidence-based approach to optimize your well-being by aligning your diet with the hormonal fluctuations throughout your menstrual cycle.
 By understanding the unique nutritional needs during each phase, you can support hormonal balance, energy levels, and overall health.
 Remember, everyone's body is unique, so listen to your body's signals and consult with a healthcare professional or registered dietitian for personalized advice.

 Sources: